DavadDi/go_study/kube-proxy.md

    return result
 }

+// ServiceHandler is an abstract interface of objects which receive
+// notifications about service object changes. type ServiceHandler interface {
+	// OnServiceAdd is called whenever creation of new service object
+	// is observed.
+	OnServiceAdd(service *api.Service)
+	// OnServiceUpdate is called whenever modification of an existing
+	// service object is observed.
+	OnServiceUpdate(oldService, service *api.Service)
+	// OnServiceDelete is called whenever deletion of an existing service
+	// object is observed.
+	OnServiceDelete(service *api.Service)
+	// OnServiceSynced is called once all the initial even handlers were
+	// called and the state is fully propagated to local cache.
+	OnServiceSynced()
+}

 // Run starts the goroutine responsible for calling
 // registered handlers.
 func (c *ServiceConfig) Run(stopCh <-chan struct{}) {